-Silicon Systems Group Segment
+Silicon Systems Segment

-The Silicon Systems Group segment includes semiconductor capital equipment for deposition, etch, ion implantation, rapid thermal processing, chemical mechanical planarization, metrology and inspection, and wafer packaging.
+The Silicon Systems segment includes semiconductor capital equipment for deposition, etch, ion implantation, rapid thermal processing, chemical mechanical planarization, metrology and inspection, and wafer packaging.
 Development efforts are focused on solving customers' key technical challenges in transistor, patterning, interconnect and packaging performance as devices scale to advanced technology nodes.
 The mobility trend remains the largest influence on industry spending, as it drives device manufacturers to continually improve their ability to deliver high-performance, low-power processors and affordable solid-state storage in a small form factor.

-The competitive environment for the Silicon Systems Group in the first half of fiscal 2015 reflected continued investment by semiconductor manufacturers, with net sales to memory customers improving during this period as manufacturers of DRAM and NAND products invest in technology upgrades.
-Foundry investments were also a key driver of the segment's net sales as customers ramp wafer starts at advanced nodes to meet demand for advanced mobile chips.
+The competitive environment for Silicon Systems in the first three months of fiscal 2016 reflected steady investment by semiconductor manufacturers.
+Memory manufacturers invested in technology upgrades and additional capacity.
+Foundry customers invested to meet demand for advanced mobile chips.